martinkolar-digica/basepack/README.md

 # basepack
-Dataset of 2D polygons and 3D polytopes to benchmark packing programs
+Dataset of 2D polygons and 3D polytopes to benchmark packing algorithms